-Employees will receive their regular pay for the working hours lost while on jury duty and while serving as a non-party witness in response to a subpoena, provided that any payment received for service is given to the Court.
+Employees will receive their regular pay for the working hours lost while on jury duty and while serving as a non-party witness in response to a subpoena related to the performance of their duties for the Court, provided that any payment received for service is given to the Court.
 When summoned for jury duty at the court location in which the employee is regularly assigned to work the employee shall report to work at his or her regularly scheduled time and shall be released at the time directed by the Court to report for Jury Duty.
 Employees are not required to return to work while serving as a juror unless released with two (2) or more working hours remaining.